4Dillon/4Dillon/README.md

 I love DevOps methodology and have been doing it since I was 17 years old.
 I enjoy automation and am involved in the world of information technology.
 I automate absolutely everything.
-I learn and develop every day.
+I like to learn new technologies and progress every day

 ---